thelovebug/presentations/mp/mp0001/PITCHME.md

 @snap[west]

-By this shall all men know that you are My disciples, if you have love one for another.
-By this shall all men know that you are My disciples, if you have love one for another.

-@snapend

-+++

-@snap[west]

-A new commandment I give unto you, that you love one another as I have loved you, that you love one another as I have loved you.
+A new commandment I give unto you,
+that you love one another as I have loved you,
+that you love one another as I have loved you.

 @snapend